parrisma/gmcp/docs/TESTING.md

 # Testing Guide

-This document describes the testing infrastructure, workflow, and conventions for the gplot project.
+This document describes the testing infrastructure, workflow, and conventions for the gofr-plot project.

 ## Overview

-gplot maintains a comprehensive test suite covering:
+gofr-plot maintains a comprehensive test suite covering:
 - Authentication and authorization
 - MCP server functionality
 - Web API endpoints